The Diaphragm: Much More Than a Respiratory Muscle

 Diagnosis

-The diagnosis of diaphragmatic dysfunction and diaphragm TrPs is predominantly clinical and functional.
-Observation of the breathing pattern is a central diagnostic element that is rarely assessed in a standard medical visit — and it should be.
+Diagnosis of diaphragmatic dysfunction and diaphragm TrPs is predominantly clinical and functional.
+Breathing-pattern observation is a central diagnostic element rarely assessed in a standard medical visit — and it should be.

 🏥Assessment of the Diaphragm and Breathing Pattern

-- 1.Observation of the resting breathing pattern: the abdomen should expand on inspiration (diaphragmatic breathing); shoulders rising indicate dysfunctional thoracic breathing
+- 1.Observe the resting breathing pattern: the abdomen should expand on inspiration (diaphragmatic breathing); rising shoulders indicate dysfunctional thoracic breathing

-- 2.Palpation under the right and left costal margins: localized tenderness in the diaphragmatic TrP region
+- 2.Palpate under the right and left costal margins: localized tenderness in the diaphragmatic TrP region

-- 3.Inspiratory capacity test: request maximal deep inspiration — limitation or chest pain suggests diaphragmatic spasm
+- 3.Inspiratory capacity test: ask for maximal deep inspiration — limitation or chest pain suggests diaphragmatic spasm

-- 4.Crura assessment: paravertebral lumbar palpation at L1-L3 — tension or pain may indicate crura spasm
+- 4.Crura assessment: paravertebral lumbar palpation at L1-L3 — tension or pain may indicate crural spasm

-- 5.Postural assessment: thoracic kyphosis, forward head, protracted shoulders — pattern associated with diaphragmatic inhibition
+- 5.Postural assessment: thoracic kyphosis, forward head, protracted shoulders — a pattern linked to diaphragmatic inhibition

 - 6.Chest radiograph: rule out pleural effusion, basal pneumonia, pneumothorax